rainmanh/nginx_app/README.md

 54.159.255.31
 ```

-To update or modify the target Application Servers defined in nginx you have the files within the **vars** directory:
+To update or modify the target Application Servers defined in nginx you have the following files within the **vars** directory:
-  * *production
+  * production
-  * *staging
+  * staging

 example: